tessgi/TessGiWebsite/content/pages/observing/proposing-investigations.md

 ### Proposal tips

-Due to the observing strategy of the TESS mission, the TSSC notes that GI proposers should be aware of several details when composing a science cases and target lists.
+Due to the observing strategy of the TESS mission, GI proposers should be aware of several details when composing a science cases and target lists.

 * The exact location of the first observing sector (and therefore all subsequent observing sectors) is a sensitive function of the TESS launch date.
 For GI program Cycle 1, the impact of the uncertainty in the exact sky locations of the TESS FOVs is that there is no guarantee that any given proposed target will not fall into a gap between sectors, camera CCDs, or camera FOVs.
 The mitigate this uncertainty, Cycle 1 proposers are encouraged to consider target lists that include a number of similar sources distributed across the sky.